Studio1HQ/code_crewai/README.md

 ## Overview

 This repo contains two multi-agent system implementations:
-- **Research Crew**: A class-based crew of agents that perform research tasks.
+- **Code Crew**: A class-based crew of agents that can build a simple MVP.
 - **Customer Support Flow**: A flow-based agent for customer support automation.

 ## Project Structure